 - How to Calculate the Bounce rate?

-- What Is the Ideal Bounce Rate?
+- What is a Good Bounce Rate?

 - How Does Bounce Rate Function in Google Analytics?